 There are a number of good bilingual "college" dictionaries, and best of all would be an unabridged version.
 Harper Collins Robert, Larousse, and Harrap's are among the most popular.
 Above all, avoid using a pocket dictionary; they are not designed for translating complex, scholarly texts.

-May I use an electronic translator?
+May I use an online dictionary?